 Now it's time to SHAKE it like you mean it.
 Shake vigorously for about 30 seconds to get lots of that amazing foam.
 I like to use this moment to work out my morning frustrations—like, if I have to bend over one more time to pick up a lego my dog chewed up, I won't be able to get back up—kind of frustrations.
 Anyone else?

-After you’ve got lots of shaken creamy foam, strain out the ice and POUR your espresso into a tall glass.
-Oooh, we’re so close!
+After you've got lots of shaken creamy foam, strain out the ice and POUR espresso mixture into a tall glass.
+Oooh, we're so close!

-ADD however much cream or milk you’d like.
-Heavy cream is the ultimate treat, but the flavor is still really good with low-fat or a good milk alternative, like almond or coconut.
-Watch as the cream slowly makes beautiful streaks down through the espresso (it’s mesmerizing and part of the relaxation experience).
+ADD cream.
+Heavy cream is the ultimate treat, but the flavor is still really good with low-fat milk or a good milk alternative, like almond or coconut.
+Watch as the cream slowly makes beautiful streaks down through the espresso (it's mesmerizing and part of the relaxation experience).